Wellness

 4. It’s Very Grounding

 There’s something very grounding about the practice of sitting down and writing.
-For starters, it's an extremely present process, mostly because it’s tough to multitask or think about other things when you’re focused on writing, says Pratt.
+For starters, it's a process that makes you feel present, mostly because it’s tough to multitask or think about other things when you’re focused on your words, says Pratt.
 “You're really being called to show up for yourself with focus and attention in that moment,” she tells Bustle.
 And this is something you can use to your advantage whenever you want to feel a little more steady.

 5. It Can Help You Manage Symptoms Of Anxiety & Depression